allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 200 value banknote in it, while standing at the checkout in a store it would turn out that, unfortunately, it is not there.
 What a pity...

-Before we move on to examine how this algorithm works, let's consider where it could be useful.
+Before we move on to examine how this algorithm works, let’s consider where it could be useful.
 A typical example is a recommendation system.
 Imagine we are designing a system intended to suggest articles for users to read, as it takes place in popular social networks.
 Such a system needs to store a list of articles read by each user so that it does not suggest them again.
 It is easy to imagine that